J2392/learning_framework/README.md

-# Learning Framework with Perplexity API
+# Dannv Learning Framework

-An advanced learning tool that applies 7 thinking methods to any text, enhanced with AI capabilities through Perplexity API.
+A framework for analyzing educational content using AI, powered by Perplexity API.

 ## Features